-And now I’ve moved in to the group coaching.
-I’m venturing into that now because I’m trying to help more and more people so that’s seems to be a really great way to do it.
+And now I’ve moved into group coaching.
+I’m venturing into that now because I’m trying to help more and more people so that seems to be a really great way to do it.
 It’s kind of my new baby right now understanding how to make group coaching more accessible and make it work for more and more people.

 Robyn: ahm wow!

 Robyn: That’s amazing fantastic!
 And you know that’s a great segway into the context for certification because if you are looking to become a coach and you are looking at the options of accreditation of certification I think it’s important to take a step back and look at the context for coaching.